 - lis_course_section_sourcedid (matches Concourse external section IDs)

-*Note: If you choose a user identifier and leave the course identifier at None, users will be logged in and directed to the dashboard.
+*Note: If you choose a user identifier and leave the course identifier at None, users will be logged in and directed to the homepage.
 Conversely if you choose a course identifier and set user identifier to None, the user will be brought to the public view for the course and not logged in.

 To determine what parameters are available from your LMS you can set a custom parameter of debug=1.
 Alternatively you can use Apidapter to log and review launches and uncover the data available to you.
 This platform will also be beneficial should you need to modify or add any data during the launch.